-Whenever we look into the sky at night it seems that all the stars are laughing at us and showing us amazingly beautiful places that we may never visit but how even we can see them all, of course, we would answer that that’s light due to which we are able to see it.
+Whenever we look into the sky at night it seems that all the stars are laughing at us and showing us those amazingly beautiful places that we may never visit but how can we even see them all.
+Of course, you would answer that it is light due to which we can observe it.

-But you need to think again, we humans right from the begging are playing a game called science, because whenever we notice something unusual we put on a story to explain how it works, in technical terms we give a theory to explain the phenomenon.
+But you need to think again.
+We humans, right from the beginning are playing a game called science.
+Whenever we notice something unusual we put on a story to explain how it works, in technical terms we give a theory to explain the phenomenon.

 And then we together decide which story to keep and which to reject.
-Similarly “Light” is a story with help of which we define the thing due which we can see everything.
-But that’s a story we put, then what is it?
+Similarly “Light” is a story with help of which we define how we can see everything.
+But that’s a story we put on, then what is it?
 Well, great smart people tried to explain it, they also did, but not completely.
-If we go for a proper definition light is the smallest form of energy that can be transported “a photon, an elementary particle” without a real size.
-Now that is a quite heavy definition in a simpler way it something small thing which is traveling too fast.
+If we go for a proper definition, light is the smallest form of energy- photon, an elementary particle- that can be transported without a real size.
+Now that is a quite heavy definition.
+In Layman's terms, it is something small which is traveling too fast.